1nsp1r3rnzt/pblog/content/blog/2020-05-10-review-how-code-simple-data.markdown

   - teachyourselfcs
 date: 2020-06-10
 url: /htcsd/
-tags:
 rating: 3.5
 toc: true
 header:
   title: "Offered by"
-  text: "The University of British Columbia via edX "
+  text: "The University of British Columbia via edX"
   description: "A great course for introduction to Systematic programming design but taught in a pedantic manner."
   link_title: "Course Page"
   link_text: "https://www.edx.org/course/how-to-code-simple-data"
 tags:
   - mooc
   - ossu
- - review
+  - re
 ---

 How to code simple data is based on the "How to Design Programs" book which is inspired by "Structure and Interpretation of Computer Programs".